7 Things Your Editor Needs to Hear You Say

 #7 Here's Why I Feel This Way

-If you really feel passionate about something the editor is asking you to change, then tell them way.
+If you really feel passionate about something the editor is asking you to change, then tell them that you feel that way.
 Explain it.
 If you do that, they understand you better and can help you keep what you want and still have a better piece of writing with the same message.

 I have had authors not tell me how they felt and why.
 That made it very hard to finish the edits.
 As an author, I have found that when I say this to my editor, our relationship improves as our communication becomes more open.